lukyma/pattern/README.md

 # Introduction
-This package aims to facilitate the inclusion of design patterns applied to the Asp.net Core, integrating concepts of AOP (DynamicProxy) and Validation using FluentValidation.
+This package aims to facilitate the inclusion of design patterns applied to the Asp.net Core, integrating concepts of AOP (DynamicProxy).

 Implemented patterns:
 Strategy